-The fixed deposits are short-term fixed deposits with an original maturity of three months or less (2019: six months or less) which are held for the purpose of meeting short-term cash commitments and are subject to an insignificant risk of changes in value.
-These fixed deposits carry fixed interest rate ranging from 0.85% to 2.70% per annum as at 31 December 2019.
+The fixed deposit is short-term fixed deposit with an original maturity of three months which is held for the purpose of meeting short-term cash commitments and are subject to an insignificant risk of changes in value.
+This fixed deposit carries fixed interest rate at 0.8% per annum as at 31 December 2021.

-Bank balances and cash carrying interest at market rates range from 0.001% to 0.70% per annum for the year ended 31 December 2020 (2019: 0.001%).
+Bank balances and cash carrying interest at market rates range from 0.001% to 0.7% per annum for the year ended 31 December 2021 (2020: 0.001% to 0.7%).